 4. Allen and Torx Bits

-To make efficient use of space, most modern cars use Torx bits which have screw heads with 6 point star shaped pattern.
+To make efficient use of space, most modern cars use Torx bits which have screw heads with 6 point star-shaped pattern.
 Therefore you will need a good set of Allen wrench and its corresponding sockets as well.

 5. An assortment of pliers

-Every repair work needs one of more kinds of pliers.
+Every repair work needs one or more kinds of pliers.
 Therefore, you must buy various types of pliers in different sizes.
 But the most commonly used are diagonal cutters, lineman’s pliers, needle nose, channel locks, and slip joint.
 You can buy this as a set in most hardware stores.

 A set of screwdrivers will be very useful in even the smallest car repair job.
-You will need a large and small Phillips screw drivers, as well as a slotted screwdriver.
+You will need a large and small Phillips screwdriver, as well as a slotted screwdriver.
 An offset screwdriver is also useful at times.
 You can also buy a set of screwdrivers which includes those that are most commonly used by car mechanics.

 7. Torque Wrench

 Car bolts, especially the ones that hold the engine block, are set at a certain torque spec.
-Therefore you will need a torque wrench, if in case you will be required to loosen, and refit those bolts in their original places.
+Therefore you will need a torque wrench if in case you will be required to loosen and refit those bolts in their original places.
 Choose a good torque wrench with a capacity of at least 150 ft.-lbs.